AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 display-referred, where the values indicate how much light should be used to display the image on a screen (or how much ink to use to print the image onto paper), and many image formats apply an encoding to the image so that the numbers are not linear.
-Some sources use the term 'input-referred' and 'output-referred' as alternatives to “scene-referred” and “display-referred” [#fterms]_.
+Some sources use the term "input-referred" and "output-referred" as alternatives to "scene-referred" and "display-referred" [#fterms]_.

-This is a brief description of the difference between scene-referred and display-refrred representations, what linear-light means, and why using scene-referred images may be beneficial.
+This is a brief description of the difference between scene-referred and display-referred representations, what linear-light means, and why using scene-referred images may be beneficial.
 For simplicity, the explanation here assumes the image is photographed by a digital camera and is displayed on a computer monitor.
 This discussion also applies to software generated images